ansys/pymapdl/doc/source/troubleshoot/troubleshoot.rst

     libxm4 \
     libxi6

-This takes care of everything except for ``libxp6`` for which you need the following:
+The preceding code takes care of everything except for ``libxp6``, which you must install using this code:

 .. code:: bash